Topological posets and tropical phased matroids: Matroid Examples

+The following is the tropical phased analog of a well-known conjecture for oriented matroids: 5pt {\bf Question:} Is the map $\rho _{s}:\text{\rm Gr}(r, {\mathbb C}^{n})\to \text{\rm Gr}_{s}(r, T\Phi^{n})$ a weak homotopy equivalence?
+5pt \begin{rems} \begin{enumerate}[(i)] \item There is a homotopy commutative diagram

-and, in view of Theorem \ref{main}, the map $\rho $ is a weak homotopy equivalence if and only if $\Delta (\rho)$ is. \item The analogous ``MacPhersonian Conjecture" for oriented matroids (still open having been incorrectly dealt with in \cite{biss}) says that the analogous ``real" map $\Delta (\rho):\text{Gr}(r, {\mathbb R}^{n})\to \Delta (\text{Gr}(r, {\mathbb S}^{n}))$ is a weak homtopy equivalence.
-Since $\text{Gr}(r,{\mathbb S}^{n}))$ is a finite discrete $M$-poset, the relevant analog of Theorem \ref{main} was proved long ago by McCord (see Section \ref{discrete}), and it was already pointed out in \cite{AD} that the MacPhersonian Conjecture is the same whether worded for $\rho $ or for $\Delta (\rho)$. \end{enumerate} \end{rems} 5pt {\bf Summary:} The point of this section is to bring out how interest in Theorem \ref{main} has arisen in connection with matroids.
-Theorems \ref{perp} and \ref{grass} are instances where one can travel back and forth between the order complex and the actual topological poset equipped with the Up topology.
-5pt The rest of this paper is concerned with the proof of Theorem \ref{main}.
-5pt
+In view of Theorem \ref{main}, the map $\rho _{s}$ is a weak homotopy equivalence if and only if $\Delta (\rho _{s})$ is.
+The traditional form of the Question is for $\Delta (\rho _{s})$.
+We believe the problem will be more tractable using the poset itself with the Up topology. \item The analogous ``MacPhersonian Conjecture" for oriented matroids (still open having been incorrectly dealt with in \cite{biss}) says that the analogous ``real" map $\Delta (\rho):\text{Gr}(r, {\mathbb R}^{n})\to \Delta (\text{Gr}(r, {\mathbb S}^{n}))$ is a weak homtopy equivalence.
+Since $\text{Gr}(r,{\mathbb S}^{n}))$ is a finite discrete $M$-poset, the relevant analog of Theorem \ref{main} was proved long ago by McCord (see Section \ref{discrete}), and it was already pointed out in \cite{AD} that the MacPhersonian Conjecture is the same whether worded for $\rho $ or for $\Delta (\rho)$. \end{enumerate} \end{rems}